mngyuan/oakland-indie-alliance/README.md

 Deploying
 ---
 `yarn build`, then manually replace `static/media/` with `wp-content/uploads/2019/11/` or whatever wordpress folder the images are uploaded in in `dist/build/static/js/bundle.min.js`.
+Make the filenames match i.e. `1.aeasfj.png` -> `1.png`.

 Copy paste `dist/build/static/js/bundle.min.js` into a `<script type="text/javascript">` tag in wordpress.